 ** An OTA student who wishes to re-enter the OTA program must pass the OTA skills checklist, course competency examination for each course completed and professional behavior evaluation prior to re-entry.
 Failure to pass the checklist and/or competency examination and/or professional behavior evaluation will result in denial of re-entry into the OTA Program and count as the student’s second and final attempt to re-enter the OTA Program.
 No OTA Appeals Process will be available to students who have made and failed their final attempt to re-enter the OTA Program.

-OTA EXIT INTERVIEW POLICY

-Should it become necessary for a student to leave the program for any reason, it is the student’s responsibility to complete an OTA Exit Form and e-mail to the OTA Program Director at Christi.vicino@gcccd.edu with 2 weeks from exiting the program.
-This form will become part of the student's record and will be reviewed by the faculty in considering readmission should the student desire to continue at a later date. .
-It is recommended that students arrange an exit interview with the Program Director.

-If a student fails to complete the Exit Interview Form and meet with the Program Director within two weeks of exit, student will lose their eligibility for re-entry.
-SEE RE-ENTRY POLICY

-Should the Exit Interview Form be received during winter break, spring break or summer break, e-mail communications may be utilized by the program director.

 Occupational Therapy Assistant Program

 *RE-ENTRY APPLICATION*